โœ๏ธHistory of Education

 Why This Matters

-When you study the history of education, you're really studying how societies organized and transmitted knowledge—and that tells you everything about their values, power structures, and intellectual priorities.
+When you study the history of education, you're really studying how societies organized and transmitted knowledge.
+That tells you everything about their values, power structures, and intellectual priorities.
 These institutions weren't just buildings where people learned; they were engines of social change that shaped religious authority, scientific progress, professional credentialing, and cultural identity.
 Understanding why certain universities emerged when and where they did reveals patterns about medieval guild systems, religious patronage, colonial expansion, and the rise of the modern nation-state.

 You're being tested on more than dates and locations.
 Exam questions will ask you to connect institutional models to broader historical movements: How did the Humboldtian research model transform higher education?
 Why did Islamic and Buddhist centers of learning flourish centuries before European universities?
 What role did universities play in professionalizing law, medicine, and theology?
-Don't just memorize that Bologna was founded in 1088—know that it pioneered student governance and academic freedom as legal concepts.
+Don't just memorize that Bologna was founded in 1088.
+Know that it pioneered student governance and academic freedom as legal concepts.
 Each institution on this list illustrates a principle about how education evolves alongside society.

 Ancient Foundations: Philosophy and Religious Learning